rafaeloj/LetsFed/TCC_Relatorio.md

 - **High variance in aggregated updates**: Different clients optimize for different local optima
 - **Global model performing worse than local models**: After aggregation, the model may not serve any client well

 This last point is particularly relevant to the LetsFed framework [8], as it provides the theoretical justification for allowing clients to opt out of participation when the global model does not benefit them.
-In extreme Non-IID scenarios (such as the pathological partition where each client only has examples of 2 digits), the divergence between local models becomes substantial, requiring more communication rounds to achieve target accuracy.
+In extreme Non-IID scenarios, the divergence between local models becomes substantial, requiring more communication rounds to achieve target accuracy.

-McMahan et al. [1] created pathological Non-IID partitions by sorting MNIST data by digit label, dividing it into 200 shards of size 300, and assigning each of 100 clients 2 shards.
-This setup, where most clients only have examples of two digits, enabled exploration of how algorithms break on highly Non-IID data.

 ### 2.2 Communication Efficiency in Federated Learning